We've got your midwife negligence claim covered

 - Miscarriage: Unfortunately, there are many reasons why a miscarriage might happen e.g. a first-time pregnancy caused by problems to the unborn baby – about three in every four miscarriages happen during this period.

-- Brain injuries: Often, brain injuries such as brain damage or Cerebral Palsy are the result of what’s known as an acquired or traumatic brain injury.
+- Brain injuries: Often, brain injuries such as brain damage, Cerebral Palsy or Erb’s Palsy are the result of what’s known as an acquired or traumatic brain injury.
 Such an example may be if a midwife uses physical force from the outside, such as forceps striking or placing pressure on the baby’s head.

 - Birth defects: A birth defect often develops when the baby is still in the womb and they are associated with negligent management of a birth from a midwife.
 These concerns should ideally be picked up on ultrasound scans to ensure that any suitable treatment is commenced as soon as possible.